 It is paramount that all organizational policies, processes and procedures are reviewed in order to ensure that it is valid, relevant, legally compliant and viable.
-The Municipality will source funding in the 2017/18 financial year to enable it to conduct and deliver on the deliverables of this project.
+The Municipality will ensure that most of the critical policies be reviewed and redeveloped where necessary during the 2020/2021 financial year.